-3.7.2 ACHIEVE INFLUENCER STATUS WITHIN MAJOR STANDARIZATION EFFORTS
+3.7.2.
+ACHIEVE INFLUENCER STATUS WITHIN MAJOR STANDARIZATION EFFORTS

-KPI-ID KPI-7.2 Goal 5 Name Achieve influencer status w ithin major standardization e efforts Leader SAG/ENG/FORTH/ST/CT TC Scope Project Description Achieve influencer status proactive contributions to th and W3C.
+KPI-ID KPI-7.2 Goal 5 Name Achieve influencer status within major standardization efforts Leader SAG/ENG/FORTH/ST/CT Scope Project Description Achieve influencer status within major IIoT/IoT standardization efforts with 5 proactive contributions to the standardization activities of ETSI, AIOTI WGs, IEEE and W3C.
 Mapping to measurement points It will be verified through ETSI, AIOTI WGs, IEEE and W3C related websites.

 Methodology This KPI aims to proof that certain requirements from SEMIoTICS project have contributed to IIoT/IoT standardization efforts. # number of concrete requirements from SEMIoTICS project that produced impact in IIoT/IoT standardization efforts.
 We promised to provide a semantic description for each smart object from all SEMIoTICS use cases.
 For this purpose, we will use iotschema.org.
 If this IoT semantic model cannot fulfil all requirements from SEMIoTICS project, then we need to imitate the standardization process.
 We will document all requirements from this task, which could not be fulfilled before this project and which have been created after the project.
 Baseline N/A

-3.7.3 ACHIEVE THE PROJECT'S DISSEMINATION TARGETS
+3.7.3.
+ACHIEVE THE PROJECT'S DISSEMINATION TARGETS